Skip to content

 Bottom line: if your goal is fat loss with good body composition, strength, and health over time, your optimal intake is usually above the minimum.

-Protein For Fat Loss: Why It Works So Well
+Protein for Fat Loss and Weight Loss: Why It Works So Well

 If you only remember one thing from this whole article, let it be this: